land-o1234/blog.wackyfunmagazine.com/_posts/2025-4-8-ai-or-human-april-2025.md

 ---
-title: "AI or Human April 2025"
+title: "April 2025 Challenge: Spot the AI!"
 author: Jonah Brown
 excerpt: "Figure out which of these sentaces were written by ChatGPT (or one of its friends 😉), and which were written by our human writer."
 tags: